CH-Earth/datatool/era5/README.md

 For a complete catalog of the dataset, see [here](https://confluence.ecmwf.int/display/CKB/ERA5%3A+data+documentation).

 ## Downloading Original ERA5 Data
-The scripts to download the original ERA5 data are contained in the `ERA5 download.zip` file located in the current directory of the repository.
+The scripts to download the original ERA5 data are contained in the [`ERA5_downloads.zip`](./ERA5_downloads.zip) file located in the current directory of the repository.
 The scripts are written by [Quoqiang Tang](quoqiang.tang@usask.ca).